 Do you want a college coach to know how to contact you?

-Did you know that 100 times a month coaches look at the profiles here on the Scoreboard?
+Did you know that 100 times a month coaches look at the resumes here on the Scoreboard?

 Do you want them to put you on their “watch” list?